Lautenschlager-id/transfromage/CONTRIBUTING.md

 	sandwich  = 3
 }
 ```
-\- Enumerators must be aligned, and if the values are numbers, they must be appended to zeroes based on the highest value:
+\- Enumerators must be aligned, and if the values are numbers they must be appended to zeroes based on the highest value:
 ```Lua
 {
 	apple     = 001,